 I want to know that I’ll be taken care of when I buy an expensive piece of equipment.
 I want to be able to call a company if I have issues or questions and talk to an actual person instead of hearing a long list of menu options and getting the runaround.

 Inergy doesn’t have a great track record of customer service.
 A quick look at Amazon reviews and you can see the issues people have had.
-That makes me really nervous about spending my hard earned money.
+That makes me really nervous about spending my hard-earned money.
 But they do offer a two-year warranty on the Flex 1500.
-They are offering a 10-year warranty on their batteries if you buy their system at Pre-sale price.
+They are offering a 10-year warranty on their batteries if you buy their system at a Pre-sale price.

 For the Titan it is very easy to get answers.
 Calling 800-489-0552 gets me directly to a customer service agent.
 Sometimes waiting in the queue happens because the phone number gets busy at times, but they always call back.